MaorBezalel/age-calculator-app/README.md

   - The month number is not between 1-12.
   - The year is in the future.
   - The date is invalid e.g. 31/04/1991 (there are 30 days in April).
-- View the optimal layout for the interface depending on their device's screen size.
 - See hover and focus states for all interactive elements on the page.

 ## Process